corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

 The `StateRef` links an input state back to the transaction that created it.
 This means that transactions form “chains” linking each input back to an original issuance transaction.
-This allows nodes verifying the transaction to “walk the chain” and verify that each input was generated through a valid sequence of transactions.
+This lets the nodes verifying the transaction “walk the chain” and verify that each input was generated through a valid sequence of transactions.

 #### Reference input states

 {{< warning >}}
-Reference states are only available on Corda networks with a minimum platform version >= 4.
+Reference states are only available on Corda networks with a minimum platform version greater than 4.

 {{< /warning >}}